Moredread/dagon/README.md

 # dagon

-A rust astrophysical hydrodynamics and n-body experiment.
+A astrophysical hydrodynamics and n-body experiment in Rust.